A unitary coupled-channel three-body amplitude with pions and kaons: Formalism

 where $T^{I_I\ell}$ are the partial-wave amplitudes of Ref.~\cite{Oller:1998hw}.
 In particular, in that normalization the symmetry factors are absorbed in the definition of the states (inserted when defining isospin combinations~\cite{Oller:1998hw}); for a full amplitude, these factors have to be removed according to Eq.~\eqref{matchuchpt}.

-For completeness we mention that in the chiral unitary normalization as used for the Inverse Amplitude Method (IAM), symmetry factors are inserted in the transition from plane-wave to partial-wave amplitude~\cite{GomezNicola:2001as}:
+For completeness we mention that in the chiral unitary normalization as used for the Inverse Amplitude Method (IAM), symmetry factors are inserted in the transition from plane-wave to partial-wave amplitude for channel ${a\to b}$~\cite{GomezNicola:2001as}: